 A legal case was filed in December 2010 by the Africa Network for Animal Welfare (ANAW), a Kenya nonprofit organization, challenging the Tanzanian government’s decision to build a commercial highway across the Serengeti National Park.

 On June 20, 2014, the court ruled that the government of Tanzania could not build a paved (bitumen) road across the northern section of the Serengeti, as it had planned.
+The government of Tanzania appealed the decision, and it is now being taken up by the appeals court.

 The final decision read:

-“A permanent injunction is hereby issued restraining the Respondent from operationalising its initial proposal or proposed action of constructing or maintaining a road of bitumen standard across the Serengeti National Park subject to its right to undertake such other programmes or initiate policies in the future which would not have a negative impact on the environment and ecosystem in the Serengeti National Park.”
+“A permanent injunction is hereby issued restraining the Respondent from operationalising its initial proposal or proposed action of constructing or maintaining a road of bitumen standard across the Serengeti National Park subject to its right to undertake such other programs or initiate policies in the future which would not have a negative impact on the environment and ecosystem in the Serengeti National Park.”

-Although the decision bars the paved highway originally proposed by the Tanzanian government, many important issues are left open:
+Questions Remain: Although the decision bars the paved highway originally proposed by the Tanzanian government, many important issues are left open:

 Upgraded road still planned: Although the case sought to prevent any upgrading, the court has not specifically barred this.The government of Tanzania said that it had abandoned plans for a paved road and will instead upgrade to an all-weather gravel road.
 This road would replace a seasonal dirt track currently used by four wheel drive vehicles.
 The track is in a zone designated as a Wilderness Area that is reserved for park vehicles and walking safaris.